techbyvj/license-plate-recognition-nodejs/README.md

 This package relies on the following main dependencies:

 - [@u4/opencv4nodejs](https://www.npmjs.com/package/@u4/opencv4nodejs): For image processing and computer vision tasks.
-- [node-tesseract-ocr](https://www.npmjs.com/package/node-tesseract-ocr): For Optical Character Recognition.
+- [node-tesseract-ocr](https://www.npmjs.com/package/node-tesseract-ocr): For Optical Character Recognition using Tesseract.
+- [node-easyocr](https://www.npmjs.com/package/node-easyocr): For Optical Character Recognition using EasyOCR.
 - [winston](https://www.npmjs.com/package/winston): For logging.

 Make sure to install Tesseract OCR on your system for text recognition to work properly.
+EasyOCR is included as a fallback OCR engine.

 ## Output